lyndon025/playtested/src/content/article/legacy/2022-11-27-the-greatest-piece-of-gaming-tech-that-ive-ever-owned.md

 slug: 2022-11-27-the-greatest-piece-of-gaming-tech-that-ive-ever-owned
 title: The greatest piece of gaming tech that I've ever owned
 game: The greatest piece of gaming tech that I've ever owned
-description: Ever since I was a child, I always dreamt of taking my games with me when going out, and It always came with huge compromises.
-It meant that I wouldn’t be taking my console or PC games with me, and I’m stuck with a portable handheld with its own different and toned down games (Gameboy, Playstation Portable, Nintendo DS, Switch, etc)
+description: The Steam Deck is a handheld PC / Console hybrid that is clearly one of a kind.
+It is everything I dreamt of and more.
+It meant that I can now take my existing PC library that I have built throughout the years, install it on the device, and play it just like at home.
+It has a console-like interface, simple to use and easy to get into playing, while hidden under it is a much more traditional PC setup, which you can access via Desktop mode.
 featured: false
 gallery:
   - /images/reviews/legacy/2022-11-27-the-greatest-piece-of-gaming-tech-that-ive-ever-owned-0.avif